willem-vanheemstrasystems/visual-studio-code-headstart/version-control/README.md

 	merge = refs/heads/master
 ```

-You can now switch back to Git in Visual Studio Code and perform git operations without using the command line.
+You can now switch back to Git in Visual Studio Code and perform git operations without using the command line, using the More menu ('...').

 ##Git Icon